akveo/nebular/docs/articles/security-acl-configuration.md

 So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change occurres.
 Then we simply get a tole from a token or return default `guest` value.

+Don't worry if your setup does not use Nebular Auth.
+You can adjust this code to retrieve a user role from any service of your own.

 And let's provide the service in the app module:

 ```typescript